 STEP 0: Mapping the sales and marketing stages

+Account Based Marketing is all about strategic planning before execution.
 A foundational exercise before launching the ABM campaign was to map the four major sales stages in Salesforce (Hunting, Negotiation, Pre-Launch, and Live/Closed-Won) to our marketing lifecycle stages in Marketo (Nurture, Selection, Activation, Live/Closed-Won).
-This allowed us to sync our marketing messaging with where the prospect was in the sales funnel using our platform’s bidirectional Marketo data connector (the same can be done using HubSpot).
+This allowed us to sync our marketing messaging with where decision makers at target accounts were in the sales funnel using our platform’s Marketo data connector (the same can be done using HubSpot).

 STEP 1: Getting SDRs in the door